-In connection with the Facility, the Company has incurred transaction costs of \$1,177,977, which include a \$375,000 arrangement fee paid at the time of the first drawndown, the fair market value of the issued financier warrants of \$434,981, and legal and other fees.
+In connection with the Facility, the Company incurred transaction costs of \$1,177,977, which include a \$375,000 arrangement fee paid at the time of the first drawndown, the fair market value of the issued financier warrants of \$434,981, and legal and other fees.
 The transaction costs are amortized and charged to the statement of operations over the term of the Facility.

-(An exploration stage company)

-NOTES TO FINANCIAL STATEMENTS

-(EXPRESSED IN CANADIAN DOLLARS)
+NOTES TO INTERIM CONDENSED FINANCIAL STATEMENTS-UNAUDITED (EXPRESSED IN CANADIAN DOLLARS)

-Years ended December 31, 2014 and 2013